AhmedFawezy/AhmedFawezy/assets/README.md

 ## 👨‍💻 About Me

-I'm **Ahmed Fawzy Jalal**, a professional Android app developer with a passion for design and programming.
+I'm **Ahmed Fawzey Jalal**, a professional Android app developer with a passion for design and programming.
 I have extensive experience in app development using multiple technologies and always strive to deliver **innovative and efficient** software solutions.

 My great passion for mobile app development drives me to explore the latest technologies and experiment with new ideas in the development world.